gmallard/stompngo/README.md

 * [STOMP 1.0 Protocol](http://stomp.github.com/stomp-specification-1.0.html)
 * [STOMP 1.1 Protocol](http://stomp.github.com/stomp-specification-1.1.html)

+## Installation ##

+Installation requires a working go environment.
+For current versions of go, from a directory in $GOPATH, issue:

+* go get github.com/gmallard/stompngo

 ## Examples ##

 The examples in the included unit tests can be used as a starting point.